accert-dev/ACCERT/docs/source/examples/large-tokamak.rst

 Reactor Model
 ~~~~~~~~~~~~~~

-The beginning of the input file specifies the reference model as "fusion".
-This internal reference model name selects the large tokamak fusion tables and algorithms.
+The beginning of the input file specifies the reference model as "large_tokamak".

 .. code-block:: console

    accert{
-       ref_model = "fusion"
+       ref_model = "large_tokamak"
        ...
    }

 - **accert{}**: Denotes the start of the ACCERT input configuration.
-- **ref_model**: Specifies the large tokamak reference model through ACCERT's internal "fusion" selector.
+- **ref_model**: Specifies the large tokamak reference model.
+ACCERT uses the existing tokamak/fusion reference tables internally for this model.

 Codes of Accounts (COA) Hierarchy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~